mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

         topologyDescription.maxSetVersion = serverDescription.setVersion
     else:
         # Stale primary.
-        # replace serverDescription with a default ServerDescription of type "Unknown"
+        # replace serverDescription with a default ServerDescription of type "Unknown" and an error
+        # field describing that that primary was stale
         checkIfHasPrimary()
         return
 else: